 Residents in need of public assistance should contact the Loudoun County Department of Family Services

 , which coordinates the distribution of benefits according to the individual's level of need.
-Eligibility workers determine each client's eligibility for various public assistance programs, including Temporary Assistance for Needy Families (TANF), Medicaid, Food Stamp, Fuel Assistance, and other programs.
+Eligibility workers determine each client's eligibility for various public assistance programs, including Temporary Assistance for Needy Families (TANF), Medicaid, Supplemental Nutrition Assistance Program (SNAP- formerly Food Stamps), Fuel Assistance, and other programs.
 The eligibility workers follow federal, state, and local policies (which have certain income / resource limits) to determine benefit amounts for each program.
-The TANF, Food Stamp, and General Relief programs require a face-to-face interview.

 In addition to public assistance, the Department of Family Services also coordinates the distribution of limited local resources to qualifying citizens with imminent needs.
 Please refer to the Community Support Unit

 The Commonwealth of Virginia believes that every child has a right to receive support from both parents.
 Many times this right is violated when parents who aren’t living with their children don’t provide them the kind of financial care they are entitled to.
 Since 1975, the Division of Child Support Enforcement (DCSE) has been able to help custodial parents and their children in many ways.
 In 1984, Congress passed additional laws that give the division even more authority to work on the problem of absent parents who fail to provide for their children’s needs.